-5.7.1 Preliminary Meeting
+4.20.1 Preliminary Meeting

-The preliminary meeting and orientation should take place within the first 48 hours of the start of the PLE and, at this point, dates for the interim feedback meeting and final assessment set.
-The nominated PS and/or the PA will carry out the preliminary meeting and orientation.
-This is recorded in the PAD.
+The preliminary meeting should take place within the first 48 hours of the start of the PLE and at this point dates for the interim feedback meeting and final assessment set.
+The nominated PS and/or the PA will carry out the preliminary meeting.

-5.7.2 Tripartite Meeting
+4.20.2 Tripartite Meeting

 The tripartite meeting should take place approximately half way through the PLE.
-The AA will document a record of the meeting (Appendix 2: Tripartite Review Template) - this should be signed by the PA and AA and a copy retained in the PAD.
+The AA will document a record of the meeting (Appendix 2: Tripartite Review Template), this should be signed by the PA and AA and a copy retained in the PAD.

-5.7.3 Final Assessment
+4.20.3 Final Assessment

 The final assessment should take place during the last few days of the PLE.
-This assessment should be a face to face meeting with the PA who will review the student's progress and collate evidence from the PS and other relevant parties to support the assessment decision.
+This assessment should be a face to face meeting and should be carried out by the PA who will review the student's progress and collate evidence from Practice Supervisor and other relevant parties to support the assessment decision.

-5.7.4 Final PLE of Confirmation of Completion
+4.20.4 Final PLE - Confirmation of Completion

-The AA will have an overview of the student achievement to date as they will have reviewed the PAD following each PLE and will have had the opportunity to liaise with PS/PA as required.
+The AA will have an overview of the student's achievement to date and will have reviewed the PAD following the PLE and has the opportunity to liaise with PS/PA as required.

-At the end of the final PLE, the AA and PA will confirm the student has completed all the relevant practice learning outcomes and is competent to work at the level of an NMC specialist community public health nurse and Community Practitioner Nurse Prescriber (if appropriate).
+At the end of the final PLE, the AA and PA will confirm that the student has completed all the relevant practice learning outcomes, fulfilled the appropriate competencies and is and is competent to work at an advanced level of practice.

-5.8 Absence Management
+4.21 Absence Management

-Absence should be managed locally between the PS, PA, Team Leader and student.
+Absence should be managed locally between the PS, PA, team leader and student.
 Students should seek support from the AA if they are concerned that absence will impact on their ability to achieve their competencies.

-5.9 Confidentiality
+4.22 Confidentiality